-Positions under march
+• Positions under march [Coeff.
+3]

-Description: Exercises 3.3 "Heelwork" and 3.4 "Positions under march" are combined.
+Exercises 3.3 "Heelwork" and 3.4 "Positions under march" are combined.
 The combined exercises start with heelwork.
-The positions under march can be integrated anywhere within the heelwork, during normal, slow, or fast pace.
+The positions under march can be integrated anywhere within the heelwork (at the beginning, during the heelwork or at the end), during normal, slow, or fast pace.
 The positions under march must be done successively, one after another.

-The exercises 3.4 and 3.4 are judged separately, so it must be clearly indicated when the heelwork (Ex.3.3) is ongoing and when the positions (Ex 3.4) under march is ongoing.
+The exercises 3.3 and 3.4 are judged separately, so it must be clearly indicated when the heelwork (Ex.
+3.3) is ongoing and when the positions under march (Ex.
+3.4) is ongoing.
 The exercise 3.4 starts from a stop and ends in a stop.
 There are two different phases in the exercise "Positions under march":

-- 1. return to the dog /take the dog along - 2. recall the dog
+- 1. return to the dog / take the dog along - 2. recall the dog